PCtzonoes/my-site/src/resume-pedro.md

 - Version Control: Git, Perforce
 - Networking: Multiplayer Networking - UDP gRPC, TCP
 - Scripting: Python, Lua
 - Other: dotNET Core, 3D Modeling (Blender), Level Design, Mobile Game Development, Web Game Development, Data Structures and Algorithms, Team Collaboration and Communication, Problem-Solving and Analytical Thinking

 ### Experience

 **Technical Game Designer, Kuma Games**
 _September 2021 – Present_

-- Designing and documenting two Games, one is Chibi Survivos the second will be release later this month, updating them to keep up with design changes and have a centralized reference
+- Designing and documenting two Games, one is Chibi Survivor the second will be release later this month, updating them to keep up with design changes and have a centralized reference
 - Refactoring old systems to add flexibility in gameplay, making it easier to fine-tune
 - Prototyping quick iterations to test game mechanics and feel using agile methods
 - Main developer in three side projects using Unity to build WebGL games